 - Up to two examples of public scholarship (e.g., reports, white papers, newspaper editorials, and/or videos)

 The selection committee is comprised of:

-All materials must be submitted electronically by December 1, 2022, to C. Kyle Rudick (firstname.lastname@example.org).
-Please reference the Jack Kay Award in the subject line.
-All submissions will receive an email confirmation.
-Self-nominations are typical.
-Per association bylaws, nominees must be CSCA members at the time of the nomination, and the award recipient must attend the Hall of Fame Awards Luncheon and Business Meeting held at the 2023 conference in St. Louis, MO (March 29 – April 2, 2023) to receive the award and accompanying honorarium to support the person’s engaged scholarship.
+All materials must be submitted electronically, in one .pdf file, by December 1, 2023, to Tony Adams (email@example.com).
+Self-nominations are accepted.
+Per association bylaws, nominees must be CSCA members at the time of the nomination, and the award recipient must attend the Hall of Fame Awards Luncheon and Business Meeting held at the 2024 conference in Grand Rapids, MI (April 2-April 7, 2024) to receive the award and accompanying honorarium to support the person’s engaged scholarship.